 When using Windows 10, the default drivers can be used once DFUSE is installed (located at Program Files (x86)\STMicroelectronics\Software\DfuSe v3.0.6\Bin\Driver\Win10).
 In most cases, manual driver installation is not required.

 In the event the ESC is placed into DFU mode, and DFUSE is not picking it up, this indicates the driver is incorrect.
 The current STM driver should be uninstalled, and the DFU driver installed from the location mentioned.
-Uninstall devices on Windows 10 guide.
+The document below outlines the process of replacing the driver.

 Older Firmware Upgrades